 Should I Take Pills to Regulate My Period?

 It's normal to have irregular periods for the first few years of menstruating.
-Several things can cause irregular periods, including changing levels of hormones.
-Doctors sometimes prescribe birth control pills to regulate periods since they can help control hormone levels.
+Several things can cause irregular periods, including changing hormone levels.
+Doctors sometimes prescribe birth control pills (the Pill) to regulate periods because they can help control hormone levels.

 Birth control pills can have some side effects, like nausea, possible weight gain, headaches, mood changes, breast tenderness, and blood clots.
-But most young women who take the Pill have no side effects — or very few.
-Girls who use birth control pills should not smoke because smoking can increase the risk of some side effects, like blood clots.
+But most young women who take it have no side effects or very few.
+Girls who take the Pill should not smoke because smoking can increase the risk of some side effects, like blood clots.

 Birth control pills can be an effective way to regulate periods.
 But the only way to find out what's causing your irregular periods (and to see if treatment is needed) is to visit your doctor.

 Note: The Pill does not protect you from STDs.
 So, if you do have sex, be sure to use a condom every time.
 This will help prevent STDs and give you extra protection against pregnancy.

 *Names have been changed to protect user privacy.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.